Trump ‘fomenting domestic rebellion,’ Dem governor Inslee says

 In New York, Gov. Andrew Cuomo launched a lengthy tirade against the president in a news conference, demanding more federal dollars for his state, which leads the nation in both coronavirus infections and fatalities.

+"First of all, if he's sitting home watching TV, maybe he should get up and go to work, right?"
+Cuomo said at one point, referring to the president.

-“Don’t ask the states to do this without the funding,” Cuomo added, saying that putting the onus on the states without the funding necessary to have a successful reopening is “the opposite of the buck stops here.”
+“Don’t ask the states to do this without the funding,” Cuomo added later, asserting that the president's placing of the onus on the states without the funding necessary to have a successful reopening was “the opposite of the buck stops here.”

 He added: “Don’t pass the buck without passing the bucks.”